sven-hash/docs/versioned_docs/version-stable/nym-simple-websocket-tutorial.md

     <img src="/img/tutorials/simple-websocket/image4.png"/>

     This will result in the above output.
 Open your browser to see the results [(localhost:1234)](http://localhost:1234/).
-You should now have a running web application!
+You should now have a running web application with 'Test' printed on the browser window!

     The `console.log` statement in the above code can be checked by right clicking ⇧ on the browser and selecting 'Inspect' and navigating to the 'Console' section of the pane that appears.
 You should see 'test log' printed there.